Acceleration of smartphone accessibility with new Android 11 features

 This is where Trustonic comes in.

-Trustonic to date is already the leader in device financing and has had a carrier grade solution for over 2 years, with over 1 million devices financed using the existing Android EMM features along with its patented technology.
+Trustonic to date is already the leader in device financing and has had a carrier grade solution for over 3 years, with millions of devices financed using the existing Android EMM features along with its patented technology.

 Trustonic has already seen great traction in the market with our current deployments.
 Some operators are reporting a 30% increase in payment adherence as a result of the solution being deployed.
 In addition, when compared to call center approach, reminding customers to pay, there was a significant improvement in the success rate of over 30% when using the Trustonic solution.